MENTOR ME CAREERS

 Financial Modeling Interview Questions With PDF & Tutorial

-If you are currently preparing for interviews in finance, related to financial modeling then you are at the right place!
+If you are currently preparing for Financial modelling Interview Questions, then you are at the right place!
 Finance interviews are often mis-understood, due to the jargons used.
 This might lead you to think, “I need to prepare for this job and that job specifically”.
 The reality is far from this, in fact I will break this down for you, so that you exactly know, the goal.
-Also I will share the High probability financial Modeling interview questions bank also in this discussion.
+Also I will share the High probability financial Modelling interview questions also for different roles and specific company in this discussion.

-I have analysed close to 10,000 interviews, from various source including a large chunk through our own placement services that we provide at Mentor Me’s financial modeling program.
-We can safely break down, the interviewing approach into
+I have analysed close to 10,000 Financial Modelling Interview Questions, from various source including a large chunk through our own placement services that we provide at Mentor Me’s financial modeling program.
+We can safely break down, the interviewing approach into Fundamental and job specific

 Job Specific means, additional basic awareness of domain.
-For example in a FP&A job interview, you are expected to know how to organise data and create insights on financial performance.
-That would be very different for a equity research job, where someone might be interested in your common sense approach to research itself.
+For example in a FP&A job interview, interviewer expect to know how to organise data and create insights on financial performance.
+It would be very different for a equity research job, where the interest might be in common sense approach to research.
+Here are top financial modelling interview questions which you will most likely face which also includes role and company specific financial modelling interview questions.

 General Financial Modeling Interview Questions

-What are financial statements and how are they interlinked to each other?
+What do financial statements show, and how do they interlink with each other?

-Just like profit and retained earnings are linked, there are various other line items which are linked to balance sheet.
-For example cost of goods sold is linked to inventory
+Just as profit links to retained earnings, various other line items also link to the balance sheet.
+For example, cost of goods sold affects inventory

-Such reconciliations are done for three different parts of business, namely.
-Operating, financial & investing activities of the business.
+Operating, financial u0026 investing activities of the business.

 FINANCIAL MODELING INTERVIEW QUESTIONS

-How do you calculate FCFF & FCFE with various line items of Income statements and state its use?
+How do you calculate FCFF u0026 FCFE with various line items of Income statements and state its use?

-Free cash flow means, cash of business which is surplus after taking into consideration all the business activities but.
+Free cash flow means, cash of business which is surplus after taking into consideration all the business activities.

-The cash flow can be seen from two perspectives.
+The cash flow have two perspectives generally.
 Are you a debt investor or an equity investor.

-If it’s a debt investor then the cash flow that is relevant is the cash before repayment of princinpal and interest
+If it’s a debt investor then the cash flow that is relevant is the cash before repayment of principal and interest

 If its an equity investor then the cash flow that is relevant is the cash after interest.
 Those are the basic principles to start with.

-FCFF = EBIT * (1 – Tax Rate) + Depreciation & Amortization – Capital Expenditures – Change in Working Capital
+FCFF = EBIT * (1 – Tax Rate) + Depreciation u0026 Amortization – Capital Expenditures – Change in Working Capital

-FCFE = Net Income + Depreciation & Amortization – Capital Expenditures – Change in Working Capital + Net Borrowing
+FCFE = Net Income + Depreciation u0026 Amortization – Capital Expenditures – Change in Working Capital + Net Borrowing

 What are the various revenue recognition methods and demonstrate its use?